Doctoral Internship in Health Service Psychology

 Benefits

-Doctoral interns receive a stipend of $35,000 (via biweekly pay periods) and use of university facilities, libraries, and computer equipment.
+Doctoral interns receive a stipend of $36,000 (via biweekly pay periods) and use of university facilities, libraries, and computer equipment.
 Each intern has a private office and computer with Internet access.
-Interns are eligible to purchase low cost health insurance available through University Health Services.
+Interns are eligible to purchase low-cost health insurance available for OPS employees at FSU.
 Counseling & Psychological Services observes state and national holidays (approximately 9 days per year) and is often closed for part of the winter holiday.
 Interns receive 10 days of combined annual leave and sick leave for the year, in addition to up to 5 days of professional development leave.
 Interns are allowed up to $500 toward professional conference/workshop expenses.
 Student membership in the Florida Psychological Association is also provided to allow interns to participate in trainings and professional development activities conducted by the FPA during the internship year.

 Performance Expectations for Internship Completion